finbourne/lusid-sdk-python/sdk/docs/TransactionFeesApi.md

 # **list_transaction_fee_rules**
 > ResourceListOfFeeRule list_transaction_fee_rules(effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, page=page)

-[EXPERIMENTAL] ListTransactionFeeRules: List fee rules, with optional filtering.
+ListTransactionFeeRules: List fee rules, with optional filtering.

 For more information about filtering results,  see https://support.lusid.com/knowledgebase/article/KA-01914.